-You can choose to eat these as whole seeds, or have fun blending them into smoothies or sprinkling on top of salads.
+Have fun blending them into smoothies or sprinkling on top of salads, organic-pasture-raised yogurt, almond or coconut yogurt, chia pudding, and more.
 I'll even occasionally stir them into soups or put them on wraps.

 Ideally your choice of seeds should be raw, and then soaked and sprouted (except flax seeds, they do not need to be soaked or sprouted).
 Ideally choose organic as well.
 But the most important aspect is getting RAW seeds, otherwise the trace nutrients are not present and destroyed by commercial roasting.
 Roasted seeds will NOT help you regulate your hormones.
 If the trace minerals are not there, you will not get the desired results.